 - Have personal privacy respected.
 Privacy curtains are used in semi-private rooms.

-- Confidential treatment of all communications and records pertaining to your care and stay at SCH-CC.
+- Confidential treatment of all communications and records pertaining to your care and stay at Southern California Hospital at Culver City.
 You have the right to access information contained in your medical record within a reasonable amount of time.

 - Receive care in a safe setting, free from mental, physical, sexual or verbal abuse and neglect, exploitation, retaliation, discrimination, coercion or harassment.
 You have the right to access protective and advocacy services including notifying government agencies of neglect or abuse.
 You also have the right to be informed, when appropriate, of patient rights in advance of furnishing or discontinuing patient care whenever possible as allowed under state law.